Chi-Square Test

 E = Expected Value

-The degrees of freedom in a statistical calculation represent the number of variables that can vary in a calculation.
+The degrees of freedom in a statistical calculation represent the number of variables that can vary.
 The degrees of freedom can be calculated to ensure that chi-square tests are statistically valid.
-These tests are frequently used to compare observed data with data that would be expected to be obtained if a particular hypothesis were true.
+These tests are frequently used to compare observed data with data expected to be obtained if a particular hypothesis were true.

 The Observed values are those you gather yourselves.

-The expected values are the frequencies expected, based on the null hypothesis.
+The expected values are the anticipated frequencies, based on the null hypothesis.

 Fundamentals of Hypothesis Testing